How to Automate Client Reporting as a Virtual Assistant (2026)

 Body: [AI summary output from Step 3]

-[Looker Studio dashboard link — added after Section 5 setup]
+[Data Studio dashboard link — added after Section 5 setup]

 Option B — Slack:

-ACTION: Slack → "Send Channel Message"
+ACTION: Slack → "Create a Message"

 Channel: #[client-name]-reporting